 Art market professionals must supply all information necessary for securing the payment of the royalty (Article 43d of the Dutch Copyright Act) including, of course, the resale price and date of sale.
 If you supply incorrect or insufficient information, this may be regarded as a breach of a statutory obligation that is deemed to be unlawful and/or punishable as a criminal offence.
 To avoid any misunderstanding, you should therefore supply all relevant information.
 In the event of doubt, for example regarding to whom, and in which country, the artists’ resale royalties are payable, Pictoright can refer the art dealer to the relevant artist or rightful claimant, or to a sister organisation of Pictoright abroad.

-You can inform Pictoright by sending us the ARTIST’S RESALE RIGHTS SUBMISSION FORM.
-You can check the LIST OF REPRESENTED ARTISTS [ARR] on this website of artists who have asked Pictoright to collect their Artist’s Resale royalty payments.
+You can inform Pictoright by sending us the Artist’s resale rights submission form.
+You can look up the [ARR] represented artists : artists who have asked Pictoright to collect their Artist’s Resale royalty payments.
 You only need to supply us with information regarding resales of the works of listed artists.
 Pictoright can answer any practical questions that art dealers may have.

 Collecting and finalizing payments with Pictoright

 Art dealers and artists or rightful claimants both benefit from the efficient application of artists’ resale rights.
 It therefore makes sense for the collection of royalties to be handled by a rights protection organization such as Pictoright.